Jimmy Woo

 Powers and Abilities

 Agent Woo is the traditional two-fisted, heat-packing, hard-detecting G-man of the 1940s and 1950s.
-He’s sharp, very courageous, persuasive and an excellent fighter.
+He’s sharp, formidably courageous, persuasive – and an excellent fighter.

-Jimmy always knows about the latest developments in scientific research.
+Being a 1950s comic book hero, Jimmy knows about the latest developments in scientific research.
 At the very least he’s an attentive reader of popular science magazines.
-In the 1950s, the hero is always knowledgeable about science.

 Hail to the G

 Woo supposedly works for the FBI.
-Yet he is routinely sent on missions that have very little to do with the Bureau’s responsibilities, such as investigating seismic disturbances on uncharted islands deep in the Pacific.
+Yet he is routinely sent on missions that have zilch to do with the Bureau.
+Such as investigating seismic disturbances on uncharted islands deep in the Pacific, by piloting the aforementioned Sabre.

 History

 As his adventures begin he’s a crack FBI agent.
 He graduated valedictorian at the Academy and seems to be 25 or so.
-Neither his youth nor his ethnicity seem to bother anyone – which is remarkable in the 1950s.
+Neither his youth nor his ethnicity seem to bother anyone – which was improbable in the 1950s.

-(For a scholarly — but short — history of the “Yellow Peril” in genre stories, see Jess Nevins’ blog article ).
+(For a digestible history of the “Yellow Peril” in genre stories, see this Jess Nevins article ).

 Su Wan

-Woo having contacts in the area, he’s assigned to the case.
+Woo having contacts in this area, he’s assigned to the case.
 The ace agent soon locates the Claw and his Nazi ally, former death camp commandant Fritz Voltzmann.

 The Claw took his familial duties so seriously that he did not want to kill Agent Woo.
-He realised that his grand-niece was in love with him and did not want to break her heart.
-He thus preferred deathtraps in which the G-Man would have a fighting chance.
+He realised that his grand-niece was in love with Jimmy and did not want to break her heart.

-Further complicating the situation, Jimmy Woo’s patriotic duty sometimes forced him to abuse Su Wan’s trust to arrest the Claw.
-However she understood his obligations and seemingly never resented Jimmy for long over these incidents.
+Further complicating the situation, Jimmy Woo’s patriotic duty sometimes meant abusing Su Wan’s trust to arrest the Claw.
+However she understood both men’s obligations.

 The Devil Doctor

-- Convincing a hardcase American prisoner, whom the Claw had busted out of prison to become his agent, not to betray his country in service of the mastermind.
+- Convincing a hardcase American prisoner, whom the Claw had busted out of prison to become his agent, not to betray his country.

-- Helping disperse a group of six powerful psychic mutants, whom the Claw coerced into randomly warping reality all around the US.
+- Helping to disperse a group of six powerful psychic mutants, whom the Claw had coerced into randomly warping reality all around the US.

 - Narrowly preventing the Claw and his ally from kidnapping two key American ambassadors.

-- Nearly arresting the Claw but getting captured and dropped into a rushing underground stream while trapped in a transparent plastic bubble.
+- Nearly arresting the Claw.
+However, Agent Woo was then captured and dropped into a rushing underground stream – while trapped in a transparent plastic bubble.

 - Helping wreck a plan, somewhere in Asia, which revolved around a “giant god” called Temujai (actually a robot).